 For centuries, people have been enjoying hashish, or kif as it is called locally, in Morocco.
 Especially in the Rif Mountains, where the majority of the cannabis is grown, it is not uncommon to find men smoking hashish.
 However, despite the somewhat commonplace practice of smoking kif in the country, the drug is illegal and the penalty for breaking the law can include up to ten years imprisonment in a not-so-friendly Moroccan jail.

-As cannabis has become a multi-million dollar industry, the government has not taken serious action to disband the drug business and those who are most often penalized are foreign travelers smoking on a street or being careless when buying from an undercover police officer.
+As cannabis has become a multi-billion dollar industry worldwide.
+In Morocco, though illegal, it is still big business as it has been for centuries.
+The government has not taken serious action to disband the drug business and those who are most often penalized are foreign travelers smoking on a street or being careless when buying from an undercover police officer.

 If you happen to find yourself in the latter situation, see if you can pay a fine on the spot.
 If you cannot avoid going along with the police to a local station, avoid signing papers you do not understand, ensure you have a competent translator and lawyer, and contact your embassy as soon as possible.
 If you are given a court date and are set free, consider leaving the country.